rythrojaofficial/axis45/workouts/tuesday-tricking-exercise.md

 2. pace slightly faster than is comfortable for the crew
     1. Not so much that they can't keep up
     2. but if there's too much lull, that's when there's opportunity to goof off.
+	1. It's better to move slightly faster than ideal, with more frequent breaks.
+		1. think interval training/pomodoro technique

 #### partners/grouping
 We want the pairings to work for the overall group first, then what's best for individual pairs/groups